 - (a) that is equipped with the necessary means for navigation, manoeuvring and communication; and - (b) from where the functions of navigating, manoeuvring, communication, commanding, conning and lookout are carried out.

 operational workspace means an enclosed space that:

-(a) is normally accessible to persons during normal operation of the vessel; and passageway means an aisle that:

-(b) is not an accommodation space.
+- (a) is normally accessible to persons during normal operation of the vessel; and - (b) is not an accommodation space.